SeisSol/SeisSol/Documentation/meshing-with-pumgen.rst

 Velocity-aware meshing
 -------------------------------------

 PUMGen supports automatic mesh refinement depending on the velocity structure specified in an easi file.
 PUMGen generates a mesh with a local element size that satisfies the specified number of :code:`elementsPerWaveLength` for the target :code:`frequency` within the :code:`VelocityRefinementCuboid`.
-Running SeisSol with :code:`-DORDER=6` resolves the target frequency when using two elements per wavelength.
+As a rule of thumb, running SeisSol with :code:`-DORDER=6` resolves the target frequency when using two elements per wavelength (for details see `Käser et al., 2008 <https://doi.org/10.1111/j.1365-246X.2008.03781.x>`_).

 | Velocity-aware meshing is enabled within the xml file: